rhlsthrm/typescript-solidity-dev-starter-kit/README.md

-# Typescript Solidity Dev Stack Starter
+# Typescript Solidity Dev Starter Kit

 This is a starter kit for developing, testing, and deploying smart contracts with a full Typescript environment.
 This stack uses [Buidler](https://buidler.dev) as the platform layer to orchestrate all the tasks.
 [Ethers](https://docs.ethers.io/ethers.js/html/index.html) is used for all Ethereum interactions and testing.